BlueBrain/CoreNeuron/README.md

 ## Building Model

-Once NEURON is installed with CoreNEURON support, setup `PATH` and `PYTHONPATH ` variables as:
+Once NEURON is installed with CoreNEURON support, you need setup setup the `PATH` and `PYTHONPATH ` environment variables as:

 ```
 export PYTHONPATH=$HOME/install/lib/python:$PYTHONPATH
 export PATH=$HOME/install/bin:$PATH
 ```

-Like typical NEURON workflow, you can use `nrnivmodl` to translate MOD files:
+As in a typical NEURON workflow, you can use `nrnivmodl` to translate MOD files:

 ```
 nrnivmodl mod_directory
 ```

-In order to enable CoreNEURON support, we have to use `-coreneuron` flag:
+In order to enable CoreNEURON support, you must set the  `-coreneuron` flag:

 ```
 nrnivmodl -coreneuron mod_directory